gianlucaparadise/telegraf-calendar-telegram/README.md

 - `startWeekDay`: first day of the week, where 0 is Sunday
 - `weekDayNames`: week day names, where the first element is `startWeekDay` name
 - `monthNames`: month names
+- `minDate`: minimum selectable date (there is a setter on Calendar object, too)
+- `maxDate`: maximum selectable date (there is a setter on Calendar object, too)

 Example